 Compute Canada Awards of Excellence

-Compute Canada’s mission is to create and sustain a world-class advanced research computing platform that is accessible by researchers in all disciplines — independent of resource or researcher location.
-This mission is made possible by Compute Canada’s greatest resource: our people.
+The mission of Compute Canada is to create and sustain a world-class advanced research computing platform accessible by researchers in all disciplines independent of resource or researcher location.

-As a national organization with a membership that includes more than 37 research universities, Compute Canada has access to a wealth of expertise, drawn from highly trained people and from research institutions across the country.
-More than 200 staff and support personnel are distributed from coast to coast.
-These experts help Canada’s research community achieve bigger, better, and faster results.
+As a national organization with a membership that includes more than 30 research universities, Compute Canada has access to a wealth of expertise, drawn from highly trained people and from research institutions across the country.

 – had a significant impact on your research program

-- went above and beyond the call of duty in supporting your work, achieving a deadline, etc.
+– gone above and beyond the call of duty in supporting your work, achieving a deadline, etc.

 – created a tool or service that has removed barriers in your work